yizheng-wang/Research-on-Solving-Partial-Differential-Equations-of-Solid-Mechanics-Based-on-PINN/readme.md

 The detail is:
 1.Data-driven: familiar to the AD(Automatic Differientiation) in Pytorch 2.DEM:Deep Learning Method with the application to the benchmark of the solid mechanics.
-3.CENN:Conservative energy method based on neural networks with subdomains (paper:https://arxiv.org/abs/2110.01359)
+3.CENN:Conservative energy method based on neural networks with subdomains (paper:https://arxiv.org/abs/2110.01359 submitted to CMAME, in major revision)

 @author: yizheng wang (王一铮), 447650327@qq.com or wang-yz19@mails.tsinghua.edu.cn revise from https://github.com/MinhNguyenIKM/dem_hyperelasticity

-We will keep updating it, if you find any problem, please contact me without any hesitation by email.
+I will keep updating it, if you find any problem, please contact me without any hesitation by email.
 Thank you !

 IF it is helpful, please star me!

+In future, I will expand PINN in solid mechanics.
+If you have any idea, we can do it together for great job!